Business Technology Management, B.S.B.A.

 4. Graduates will be able to demonstrate effective written communication.

-5. Graduates will be able to understand how cultures, politics, laws, ethics, and economies influence and impacts business and use tools and concepts to analyze and formulate an international business strategy.
+5. Graduates will be able to understand how cultures, politics, laws, ethics and economies influence and impact business, and use tools and concepts to analyze and formulate an international business strategy.

 6. Graduates will understand the use of information technology in managing businesses.